joshfishman/PoorMansMamp/README.md

 ### PHP

-This set up is designed to work with PHP, Installing PHP via HomeBrew
+Currnently POMAMA is configured to run only with PHP7 due in part that is what I primarily develop in at the moment.

+Typically I install PHP on my mac using HomeBrew.
+If you don't currently use HomeBrew .
+Why?
+[Install HomeBrew on Mac(http://garywoodfine.com/install-homebrew-mac/)]

+To install PHP via HomeBrew is quick and easy
 ---
 			$ brew tap homebrew/dupes
 			$ brew tap homebrew/versions